Ewwii-sh/eiipm/README.md

 echo 'export PATH="$HOME/.eiipm/bin:$PATH"' >> ~/.zshrc
 ```

+If you dont want to use echo to add it, then you can manually edit your configuration file and adding the line `export PATH="$HOME/.eiipm/bin:$PATH"` in there.

 ## Uploading a custom plugin

 If you made a custom plugin and want to register it to ewwii's package manifest, then you should checkout the [Ewwii-sh/eii-manifests](https://github.com/Ewwii-sh/eii-manifests) repository for more info.